 → Sustainability strategy and organization

 In the future, we intend to follow the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and appropriately present climate risks and opportunities for our business model as well as our contribution to the Paris Agreement and the EU Green Deal.
-This development is in preparation and we are currently collecting the necessary information.
-We will publish the information on our website.
+We already provide information on this via the CDP rating.

 UN Global Compact and Sustainable Development Goals

 The 2021 Sustainability Report also provides information on progress made in accordance with the ten principles of the UN Global Compact.
 Cross-references to those principles can be found in the GRI index.
 The relevant principles are also listed at the end of each page.
 As a signatory of the UN Global Compact, we support the Sustainable Development Goals and want to help achieve them by 2030.
 We present our contribution to the SDGs under the relevant topics.
 A summary can be found under → Sustainable Development Goals.